Getting here and getting around is easy.

 You can now hop aboard the Gatlinburg Trolleys all day long for just $2 a day.
 This includes unlimited access to the Red, Blue, Purple and Yellow Trolley routes.
 The All-Day Trolley Pass is now sold at both Gatlinburg Welcome Centers, City Hall and the Mass Transit Center adjacent to Ripley’s Aquarium of the Smokies.
 You can also take individual routes, and the average fee starts at 50 cents.
 Exact change is required.
 Check the Gatlinburg Trolley map below for all the routes and fees.

 You can view the locations of the trolleys and get a PDF of the Gatlinburg Trolley map below.
 The trolley map also shows local parking lots and decks.
 Gatlinburg has more than 17 parking lots conveniently located throughout the downtown area for easy access.
 Just look for the blue parking labels.
 Parking fees vary based on locations.
+Service animals are allowed.